Backup iPhone, iPad, iPod Touch to iCloud (or Restore)

 - Why backup my iPhone?

 Why should I backup my iPhone?

 Once you lose your iPhone via theft, an accident or simple forgetfulness, you’ll be glad about the fact that you are in posession of a backup.
 Both iTunes and iCloud backup contacts and all their numbers, adresses and details – independently of your settings.
+This way all your iPhone data is saved in a backup and you can easily restore your iPhone with a backup.
 Setting up a new iPhone with this data is straightforward and brings you right back up to speed.
 Since the advent of iCloud, your contacts, calendars, notes and (if chosen) photos are stored in the Apple iCloud and don’t need to be backed up specifically.
 These are linked to your Apple ID and will be accessible as soon as you’re logged in on the device in question.